 Code Bodies will require the participant to follow all entry criteria for re-entry to QT, however QT scope will be defined based on below additional considerations:

-Qualification report outlining the Execution status and coverage achieved in current Tranche
+MHHS Qualification report outlining the execution status and coverage achieved in current tranche

-Defect status report with outstanding issues/ impacts and Timeline for resolution in readiness for re-entry to QT
+Defect status report with outstanding issues/ impacts and timeline for resolution in readiness for re-entry to QT

-Based on above, Code Bodies will recommend a full/subset of Testing scope and/or regression testing for Qualification.
+Based on the above, Code Bodies will recommend a full/subset of testing scope and/or regression testing for Qualification.

 Allocation to a tranche will be based on the current capacity.

-Scenario 5 - Enduring solution post MHHS completion
+Scenario 6 - Enduring Qualification solution

-The process for participants wishing to Qualify after the completion of MHHS migration in October 2026P- will be managed by the Code Bodies and defined in the future.
+The process for participants wishing to Qualify after the completion of the MHHS Qualification process in Spring 2026 will be managed by the Code Bodies and defined in the future.
+It is expected that Qualification applications will be accepted from Spring 2025, but that there may be a delay to testing activity for enduring Qualification whilst QT is being operated.

+The enduring Qualification process can be completed by new entrants, or Programme Participants that did not complete MHHS Qualification.
+The dates for the enduring Qualification solution have not been finalised, and there is no guarantee on the timeframes for Programme Participants to complete the enduring Qualification arrangements.
+Programme Participants wishing to form part of the MHHS arrangements should complete MHHS Qualification within the Programme-defined timelines.

-Scenario 6: New participant who intends to Qualify with MHHS.
+Scenario 7: New participant who intends to Qualify with MHHS.

-New entrants are likely to be required to qualify through the QT route as the draft list of SIT participants is due to be published in April 2023.
+New entrants are likely to be required to qualify through the QT route as the draft list of SIT participants is due to be agreed in May 2023.

 Applications by new entrants will be managed on a case-by-case basis by Code Bodies.

-If a Programme Participant wishes to enter the market before the start of MHHS migration (M11/M12), it would be required to:
+If a Programme Participant wishes to enter the market before the completion of MHHS migration (M15), it would be required to:

-Align and follow all Entry and Exit Requirements defined by the Code Bodies and confirm readiness to join one of the Qualification tranches as per availability.
+Align and follow all Entry and Exit Requirements defined by the Code Bodies and confirm readiness to join one of the MHHS Qualification tranches as per availability.

-Demonstrate its ability to operate in accordance with any required existing (Legacy) systems and Code Requirements, as well to ensure business continuity during the transition/migration phase and smooth transition thereafter to MHHS programme post migration.
+If it wishes to operate with legacy processes, demonstrate its ability to operate in accordance with any required existing (Legacy) systems and Code requirements, in addition to MHHS Qualification requirements.

-It is expected that a new entrant will be able to enter the Market after M11/M12 (start of migration) without having to enact legacy processes.
-They will however need to be able to demonstrate both forward migration processes and reverse migration processes (as a losing supplier); the process for this case of Qualification will be defined in future versions of the QA&P.
+It is expected that a new Supplier or Supplier Agent entrant will be able to enter the market after M11/M12 (start of migration) without having to enact legacy processes.
+They will however need to be able to demonstrate both forward migration processes and reverse migration processes (as a losing supplier); the process for this case of MHHS Qualification will be defined in future versions of the QA&P.

+LDSOs wishing to enter the market before M14 will need to be MHHS Qualified for both legacy and MHHS processes.

+The MHHS Qualification arrangements for new participants are subject to further development and therefore this section will be reviewed and updated in future iterations of this document.

-QT Scope
+QT Scope - Non-SIT participants only